 - SmartyPants Kids Formula

-What often gets overlooked is dosage consistency.
-A supplement taken twice a week instead of daily?
-That gap shows up over months, not days.
+One thing that gets overlooked more often than the supplement itself: consistency.
+A vitamin D supplement taken two or three times a week instead of daily creates a gap that compounds over months, not days.

 Calcium: Building Strong, Tall Bones